How to support a child with anxiety

 Here’s how you can help your toddler deal with bouts of anxiety and cope with temporary fears.

-• Play peek-a-boo.
+• Play peek-a-boo with your baby.
 This game will make your little one realize that you’re always there, even when they can’t see you.
-It can be particularly helpful for a child who is experiencing separation anxiety.
+It can be especially helpful for a child who is experiencing separation anxiety.

 • Give your child a comfort object to hold onto during times of transition or separation.
 This can be a stuffed toy, a blankie, or any other object that reassures them.
 Later, as your child gets older and gains confidence, you can encourage them to leave it at home.
 Tell them they can carry it around with them in their heart.
 Gradually, they’ll learn to soothe themself without your help.

-• Don’t minimize your toddler’s fear, even if it seems exaggerated, because it’s very real to them.
-Let them know that you take them seriously and don’t make fun of their fear.
+• Don’t minimize your child’s fear, even if it seems exaggerated.
+Their fear is very real to them; let them know that you take them seriously and don’t downplay their concerns.

 • Give your child as much time as they need to get over their fear of something.
 However, you shouldn’t let them avoid all scary situations.
 It’s a good idea to gradually expose them to what they’re afraid of.
-This way, they’ll see that there’s no danger and they’ll overcome their fear.
+This way, they’ll see that there’s no danger and they’ll overcome their fear more easily.

-If you have a conflict with your partner, avoid arguing in front of your toddler, as this can make them anxious.
-Instead, try to have an adult conversation at a time when your child is not present.
+If you have a conflict with your partner, avoid arguing in front of your child, as this can make them anxious.
+Instead, discuss things when your child isn’t around.

-• Explain to your child what will happen if a change is coming.
-For example, if you’re moving, take them on a tour of the new neighbourhood and show them pictures of the new house.
+• If a change is coming, talk to your child about what to expect.
+For example, if you’re moving, take them on a tour of the new neighbourhood.
+Show them photos of the new house.
 If they’re anxious about starting kindergarten, take them to activities that the school organizes for future students.
 You can also go play in the school playground with them a few months before school starts.

-• Invite your child to use their imagination when it comes to dealing with their fears.
-You can tell them to use their superhero cape or invisible sword to build courage and chase their fears away.
-This will help them develop confidence.
+• Encourage your child to use their imagination to help them face their fears.
+Have them use their superhero cape or invisible sword to build courage and boost their confidence.
 Little by little, they’ll tame their fears and learn to reassure themself.

-• Play pretend with your toddler and read them stories to prepare them for new situations that they might find frightening or difficult to adjust to.
-It could be a book about starting kindergarten, moving to a new home, or going to the dentist for the first time.
+• Play pretend with your toddler to prepare them for new situations that may cause anxiety.
+Read them stories, such as a book about starting kindergarten, moving to a new home, or going to the dentist for the first time.

-• Show your child how to take a deep breath to calm down.
+• Show your child how to take deep breaths to calm down.
 Ask them to put their hands on their stomach and imagine a balloon that inflates when they breathe in and deflates when they breathe out.
+You can also make up games with your breathing.
+For example, pretend you’re breathing in a flower as you inhale and blowing out its petals as you exhale.

 • Make sure your child has a chance to move every day.
-Running, jumping, and dancing are activities that release tension and stimulate the production of hormones responsible for well-being and relaxation.
+Running, jumping, and dancing are great ways to release tension.
+They also stimulate the production of hormones responsible for well-being and relaxation.
 This can help lower anxiety.

-• Remind them of their successes.
+• Remind your child of their successes.
 Mention the fears they used to have but don’t have anymore.
 This way, they’ll gradually learn that they’re able to overcome their fears.

 • Praise them when they make an effort to overcome their anxiety.